lacysw/blog/src/pages/about-me.md

 # About Me & My Goals for This Site
 ![Crater Lake](/img/craterLake.jpg "Crater Lake, shot by me in the summer of 2021") Hello, and welcome to my website.
 I'm glad you stopped by.
-Pictured above: Crater Lake, shot by me in the summer of 2021.

 ## Who are you?
 My name is Sid Lacy.
 I am a student at Western Washington University, double-majoring in cybersecurity and political science; I aspire to one day fill a role in my professional life that sees some intersection between the two.
 Currently, I also cohead and represent the [Western Washington University Cybersecurity Club](https://wwucyber.com) as a member of the Cybersecurity Department, working with my peers to spread awareness and discuss contemporary news related to cybersecurity, and to promote activity in security-related technical events.